waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Elevation Rule:** Movement between `ground` and `elevated_ground` is only possible via `steps` tiles.
 Direct movement from an elevated tile to an adjacent lower ground tile is impossible, even if the tile is a `cleared_boulder_barrier`, unless it specifically acts as a ramp between the two levels.

 # IV.
 Archived Lessons & Tool Development
 - **Systematic Problem-Solving:** When faced with a navigation paradox, I must avoid chaotic, repeated manual attempts.
 The correct approach is to trust the game state data (e.g., `navigable_warps`) as the source of truth and systematically eliminate possibilities.
+I will use the 'Active Puzzles' section to document my reasoning process in real-time.
 - **Efficient Debugging:** Repetitively running the same failing test case is inefficient.
 I must vary the test conditions (e.g., change the target destination) to gather new diagnostic data and isolate bugs more effectively.
 My recent failure loop with `gem_pathfinder` is a key example of what not to do.
 - **Immediate Action:** Deferring tasks like tool repair or documentation is a critical error.
 All maintenance and data logging must be done in the immediate turn of discovery to maintain a coherent internal state.
 - **Trust Direct Observation:** My understanding of the boulder pushing mechanic required three revisions because I failed to trust my own in-game observations over incorrect prior assumptions.
 Direct gameplay evidence is the ultimate source of truth and must always take precedence.